Happyves/Lean_Games/README.md

 # Current state of the project

+Something went wrong when I tried updateing the versions of Lean and mathlib on a different branch, hence, dependencies are a bit brocken.
+I found that a safe way to get the project to run on the correct version is to append `@ "v4.5.0-rc1"` at line 9 of the lakefile, then running `lake update`.

 Still a work in progress, though in its final phase.
 I'm currently:
 - Cleaning the content.